cvs-health/testaro/README.md

 #### Introduction

-While each tool produces a _tool report_ of the results of its tests, Testaro also produces a _job report_, combining all of the tool reports of a job.
+Each tool produces a _tool report_ of the results of its tests.
+Testaro prunes the tool reports for brevity, removing content that is judged unlikely to be useful.
+Testaro then appends each tool report to the test act that invoked the tool.

-- Tools append their reports to their acts in a job.
-For example, if one act in a job specifies some Continuum tests to be run, Continuum appends its report to that act.
-In that way, the act now describes not only the Continuum tests that were run, but also the results of those tests.
-Testaro does some pruning of tool reports, removing content that is judged unlikely to be useful.
-You can examine and modify the pruning algorithms in the modules located in the `tests` directory.
-- Testaro further elaborates a job by reporting comprehensive results in a job report.
-Testaro can add more facts to each of the tool reports and also adds whole-job facts, in a `jobData` property, to the job.
+Testaro also generates some data about the job and adds those data to the job, in a `jobData` property.

 #### Formats